dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/azure-keyvault-managed-identity.md

       azureIdentity: [your managed identity name]
       selector: [your managed identity selector]
     ```
-    where the value `resourceID: [your managed identity id]` is the fully qualified ID of the managed identity.
+    where the value `resourceID: [your managed identity id]` is the fully qualified resource ID of the managed identity.
 It can be retrieved by running
     ```
     az identity show -g [your resource group] -n [managed identity name] --query id
     ```